EASTWOOD TOOL REVIEW - 8 INCH BEAD ROLLER

 Our e30 project car has tons of rust; from the floorboards to the firewall.

-Most of the sheet metal on the e30 is 20 gauge which is pretty thin, so lots of the original sheet metal is stamped with various shapes.
+Most of the sheet metal on cars is around 18-20 gauge which is pretty thin, so lots of automotive sheet metal is stamped with various shapes from the factory for added stiffness.

-As we remove the rust from the e30 and create new patch panels they need to be stiff.
+As we removed rust from the e30 and create replacement patch panels they need to be stiff.

 This is where a bead roller comes in handy, because bead rolling the sheet metal will add rigidity.